Fragapalooza: Activities and competitions

 Besides the opportunity to win prizes in the events official video game tournaments, gamers are given the chance to win "impromptu" competitions.
 In 2006, during Fragapalooza's 10th anniversary, a dodgeball tournament was arranged.
 The organizers attempted to break the record for the largest dodgeball game ever at a LAN party.
 The record, at the time, was held by an event that occurred in Portland that had 200 participants.
 Crucial technology, a sponsor of the 2006 Fragapalooza event, attempted to break the record with 300 gamers taking part.
 Bad weather, specifically rain, caused the withdrawal of most of the participants resulting in the record not being broken however the match went ahead with three winners each gaining 2GB of Crucial DDR2 RAM.

 Another non-video game competition organized at the Fragapalooza 2006 event was a "crab walk" race across the west side of the Mayfield convention centre.
 The participants were instructed to crab walk across the centre floor and all the way back again.
 The three selected winners of the race received free computer hardware from Cooler Master and Memory Express.

+Currently the most popular events include the paper airplane toss, Rock-Paper-Scissors event as well as a number of ad-hoc events such as a LAN party themed scavenger hunt.